Recognition of same-sex unions in Mozambique: Developments in 2006

 In July 2006, a few months before same-sex marriage was legalised in neighbouring South Africa, the Agência de Informação de Moçambique newspaper reported that a group of gay men in Maputo would petition the Assembly of the Republic to legalise same-sex marriage.
 In October 2006, human rights activist Alice Mabota urged Mozambique's gay and lesbian citizens "to organise and fight for their rights", but added that her organisation, the Mozambique Human Rights League, would not campaign on specific issues such as the legalisation of same-sex marriage.
 "It would be gay people themselves who should raise such a demand, if they wanted to marry", Mabota said.
 Activist Danilo de Sousa stated at the time "that few Mozambican gays are open about their sexuality.
 Many lead a semi-open (or semi-closed) life, while the majority keep their sexual orientation completely clandestine, or even deny it.
 One often finds homosexuals married to members of the opposite sex, merely to please their family and society."
-Activist Danilo da Silva, founder of the LGBT advocacy group Lambda Mozambique, also said that "Mozambican gays should concentrate on removing any clause from the country's laws that might be used to criminalise gays, and to introduce measures that ban discrimination on the base of sexual orientation."
+Activist Danilo da Silva, founder of the LGBT advocacy group Lambda, also said that "Mozambican gays should concentrate on removing any clause from the country's laws that might be used to criminalise gays, and to introduce measures that ban discrimination on the base of sexual orientation."
 Silva did not call for the legalisation of same-sex marriage but rather suggested a "gradual recognition of the rights of gay partners living in de facto unions".

 While same-sex marriage remains illegal, Mozambique has made significant strides on LGBT rights.
 Reforms to the employment law were passed in 2007 forbidding employment discrimination on the basis of sexual orientation, and in 2015 the Criminal Code was amended to remove vague references to "practices against nature", which were interpreted as banning same-sex sexual relations.
 Nevertheless, LGBT people still face discrimination and violence, and laws do not permit or recognise same-sex marriages or civil unions.